 Skip to content

-Displaying products in the code editor: methods reference
+Displaying products with dynamic content in the code editor

 The code editor lets you pull live product data into your contents using Razor syntax.
 Depending on what you want to show – recommendations, cart contents, recently viewed products, price drops, or order details – each method returns a list of products and the store currency.